jeancarloshm/Frame/README.md

 Once the container is running, you can access the app by navigating to (http://localhost:3000) in your web browser.

-And that's it! 🎉 You are now running the "frame-app" inside a Docker container on your machine.
+And that's it! 🎉 You are now running the "Frame" app inside a Docker container on your machine.

 ## Resources